 Before you sign any contracts, make sure the mover is legitimate.
 Any company that moves household goods across state lines must be licensed by the U.S. Department of Transportation and the Federal Motor Carrier Safety Administration (FMCSA).
 This isn’t just red tape; it means they meet federal safety and financial responsibility standards.
 You can ask for their DOT number and look them up online.
 A reputable company will also be fully insured, which protects your belongings while they’re in transit.
 At Starving Students, we are a fully licensed and insured moving company, so you can have peace of mind knowing your move is in professional hands.

-Read Reviews and Research Their History
+Read Online Reviews and Research Their Reputation

 What past customers say can tell you a lot about a moving company.
 Look for reviews and testimonials that describe experiences similar to your own, especially other cross-country moves.
 While a few negative reviews are normal for any business, you should look for consistent patterns in the feedback.
 Do people praise the company’s communication and professionalism?
 A company’s history also speaks volumes.
 A mover that has been around for decades, like Starving Students, has a long track record of experience.
 You can check out our customer testimonials to see what people are saying about our service and commitment to getting the job done right.